sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 		- Using nextTick to Schedule Work

 	- Implementing Event Emitters and Listeners
-		> You will have opportunities to implement a lot of events that are build into various Node.js modules.
+		> You will have opportunities to implement a lot of events that are built into various Node.js modules.
 		>
 		> For now, focus on you own custom events as well as implement listener callbacks that are implemented
 		> when an event is emitted (triggered).